GSLabDev/libasynckafkaclient/INTRODUCTION.md

 #### Producer object with `partitionId` = -1 (produce to all partitions of the topic)

-In above configuration, messages will be send to all partitions in round robin fashion.
+In this configuration, messages will be send to all partitions in round robin fashion.

 **Note**: Kafka server supports message ordering within a partition only.
 If you produce messages to all
           the partitions, the messages will go in different partitions in round robin fashion and message